Peter Snow: Early life

 Snow was born in Dublin, the son of John FitzGerald Snow and Margaret Mary Pringle.
 He is the grandson of First World War general Sir Thomas D'Oyly Snow; first cousin of Jon Snow, the presenter of Channel 4 News from 1989 to 2021; nephew of schoolmaster and bishop George D'Oyly Snow; and brother-in-law of historian-writer Margaret MacMillan.
 He is the father of fellow TV presenter Dan Snow.

 He spent part of his early childhood in Benghazi, Libya, where his father was stationed.
 His father became deputy Fortress commander at Gibraltar in 1956.

 Education

-Snow was educated at Wellington College, an independent school in the village of Crowthorne in Berkshire, and subsequently read Greats at Balliol College, Oxford, where he was taught by classicist and ancient historian Russell Meiggs and moral philosopher R. M. Hare.
+Snow was educated at Wellington College, an independent school in the village of Crowthorne in Berkshire, and subsequently studied Greats at Balliol College, Oxford, where he was taught by classicist and ancient historian Russell Meiggs and moral philosopher R. M. Hare.
 From 1956 to 1958 he did National Service as a junior officer in the Somerset Light Infantry, serving in Plymouth and Warminster.